dconley1212/medicalSymptomsFE/README.md

 - Gave the products and product component a css overhaul where I decided on the design of all the parent children jsx relationships on the web page and how it would be displayed to the user.
 - Touched up the web page to make the ui more appealing to the user.

 The week really started on the 13th for me because that is when we got back from vacation.
 I didn't run into as many problems this week because a lot of it was sharpening my new typscript and redux tool kit skills; and sharpening my css and flexbox skills to create the layout I wanted for the page.
-One of the things I find very exciting is I am starting to use Javascript in the JSX more than I ever have to make the webpage more dynamic and user friendly.
+One of the things I find very exciting is I am starting to use Javascript in the JSX more than I ever to make the webpage more dynamic for the user.
 I feel like this is a major part of my development and huge hurdle as I contiune to grow in my coding capability!

+Week of July 18th - 22nd

+Decisions:

+-Created a reviews folder inside the features folder to follow the guidlines of Redux Toolkit in regards to organization.

+-Created the ReviewsSlice, Reviews, AddReview, and Star components

+-Created the add reducer for adding Reviews to the store to be used in the Reviews component as well as other components moving forward

+-Downloaded the React Star Icon FaStar to be used in the AddReview and Reviews Component

+This week I saw a a lot of progress building on the